contember/docs/docs/intro/how-it-works.md

 **Contember Engine** lets you define your own data model with TypeScript and instantly turns it into a GraphQL API.
 It is a standalone server, which provides an extensive GraphQL API for your data - we call it the Content API.
 Contember API also provides, what we call a Tenant API which handles authentication and authorization, so you can control who and how can access your data.

-**Contember Admin** is an SDK for building custom management interfaces.
+**Contember Interface** is an SDK for building custom management interfaces.
 It lets you define your own management UI with high-level React components and automatically connects to GraphQL provided by Contember Engine.

 We believe the code is the best way to express your needs.
 You can also easily version your project with Git, collaborate with team members and share or reuse.